Cultures Around the Written World

 The House of Clubs, Collamoor

-North beyond Cottington Woods, the House of Clubs is separated from the other House Lands.
+North beyond Cottington Woods, the House of Clubs is removed from the other House Lands.
 Clublanders place great emphasis on strength of arms and on physical prowess.
-Moreso, they value one’s ability to be productive.
+More so, they value one’s ability to be productive.
 Farmers are no less valuable than the militia.
 Clublanders are the most down to earth and practical of the Houselanders, disdaining the Hearts as full of fluff, the Diamonds as twofaced and shallow, and Spades as arrogant busybodies.
 They are often sought as bodyguards and protectors.
 The Clublanders sponsor the annual Games, and their fighting school is considered the best in all the lands, such that other houses often send their own to study there.

 The House of Diamonds, Westall

 Diamondlanders are shrewd businessmen who place great emphasis on material wealth.
 They are very much about appearance and position, and often display both in complicated games of intrigue.
 No one throws a party like a Diamond.
 While Diamonds often appear on the surface as benevolent, beneath the surface is often found a heart as cold and unforgiving as their namesake.
 Diamonds love to make deals, though be careful what deals you make, because a Diamond will hold you to your end.
+Diamondlanders tend to look down their noses at the other Houses.
+They are well aware that they are the wealthiest, and flaunt that wealth.
+Many great Men of Science workshops and guilds are found within the Diamondlands, as well as some universities.

 Westall, the Diamondlands, is the northernmost of the southern Houselands.
 The Gobaleen Mountains form the Diamondlander’s northern border, and those same mountains are honeycombed with the mines of both men and goblins.
 It is not unusual for the Diamondlanders and the goblins to engage in conflict, armed or otherwise, over ownership of the valuable ore found there.